-To register submit a completed registration form or call 215-717-6006.
+To register submit a completed Registration Form or call 215-717-6006.

 You will emerge from each one-week program with new skills, a new vocabulary for your area of interest, and increased confidence as an artist and problem solver - in addition to portfolio or audition pieces for college admissions.

-› Week One Intensives | July 7 – 11
+› Week One: July 13 – 17

 Back to top

-› Week Two Intensives | July 14 – 18
+› Week Two: July 20 – 24

 This course introduces you to the fundamentals of visual design and graphic concepts, typography and typeface.
-Coursework will be completed in the university’s design labs, giving you the opportunity to learn the Adobe Creative Suite on a Mac platform.
+Coursework will be completed in the university’s design labs, giving you the opportunity to learn Adobe Creative Suite on a Mac platform.